A course grounded in traditional midwifery, modern first aid, and deep reverence for physiological birth.

 • Course officially closes after this session

-This schedule serves as a guideline.
 We will follow it as closely as possible, while also allowing space for what naturally arises in our group process.
 This course unfolds with and for the people in it.

 What's Included?